 For some faculty members, their research laboratories are these types of "pharmacy practice" settings.
 They study how pharmacy practitioners can improve care for patients and groups of patients, and improve health care systems.

-Practiced-based research leads to additional roles for pharmacists.
-It also leads to new services for patients related to medications.
+Practiced-based research creates additional roles for pharmacists.
+It also leads to new services for patients related to their medications.
 Researchers' work in this area leads to improved patient-centered, team-based care delivery across a variety of settings.